DennisSoemers/open_spiel/open_spiel/games/ludii/README.md

 3. See `open_spiel/scripts/global_variables.sh` for enabling Ludii as an optional dependency.

-4. Build OpenSpiel as usual, then run `build/games/ludii/ludii_demo <path to Ludii jar>`
+4. Build OpenSpiel as usual.
+The `open_spiel/scripts/install.sh` script will automatically download the latest Ludii.jar file and place it in the `open_spiel/games/ludii` directory if the optional Ludii dependency is enabled.
+	Alternatively, you may also manually download Ludii's JAR file and place it in that directory.

 If `libjvm.so` is not found, run: